Shop Subscribe

 4 Easy Presidents’ Day Activities for the Classroom

-How Many Pennies are in the Jar?
+How Many Pennies Are in the Jar?

-This game allows kids to estimate and features one of our Presidents’ Day heroes, Abraham Lincoln.
+This game allows kids to estimate and feature one of our Presidents’ Day heroes, Abraham Lincoln.
 Complete a penny-related craft before introducing the penny jar, then allow each student to use their best estimating skills to guess how many pennies are in the jar.
 Providing a scale and other measuring tools can convert this into a STEM critical thinking activity for older kids.
 Have them weigh an empty jar and a single penny and determine how many pennies it will take to fill it.

 Pretzel Log Cabins